Published work that supports commercial coffee decisions

 Computational Pharmacokinetic Profiling of Fifteen Coffee Bioactives: Absorption, Distribution, and Bioavailability Across Brewing Methods

-Enrique Zueco — AIXC Research
+Enrique Zueco — AIxCBio Research

 2026 · Preprint · SwissADME + pkCSM, 15 compounds, 5 brewing methods